weepy/o_O/README.md

 * `log`: outputs to console.log
 * `call`: general purpose

-Event handler will also work, e.g. `click: handleClick`.
+Event handlers will also work, e.g. `click: handleClick`.

 NB if there's no corresponding binding found, it will simply update the attribute on the element; this is especially useful for attributes such as id, class, src, href